Stupeflix/stupeflix-ae-guidelines/docs/02-01_optim.rst

 Starting and Ending points are where the layer starts and end.
 In and Out points are where the layer is active.

 The difference is subtle, here is an exemple: let's say you have a 5 seconds precomposition but want it to be trimed down to 3 seconds in your main comp.
 Either you'll shorten the precompo to 3 seconds by opening it and changing it's duration in the composition setting panel, or you'll just trim it down in the main composition view by dragging the end of the layer with your mouse or your Wacom pen.
-In that case, the Ending point will still be at 5 second, but the Out point will be at 3 second.
+In that second case, the Ending point will still be at 5 second, but the Out point will be at 3 second.

+After Effects lets you trim your layer from the end, but also from the start of the layer, and it's clearly visible on precomp.
+If you move your comp layer in time the layer head won't change, but if you trim your comp layer head you'll see it become semi transparent.
+You can trim the head of any layer, but it will only be visible on comp layer.
+And it's easy, when you add a solid for exemple, to trim it to it's intended starting point instead of moving it.
+And you won't visually notice it.
+That's where it's complicated.
+So make sure to never trim a layer's head, but move it along the timeline.

 It is mendatory that both Start and In point remains in sync.
-So if you need a layer to start at the 2 second mark in your timeline, don't trim it's head, move the whole layer to it.
+So if you need a layer to start at the 2 second mark in your timeline, don't trim its head, move the whole layer to it.
 Same if you need your layer to start a bit before it's actual position, don't expend it from it's head, move it entirely.
 Be sure to move your keyframes accordingly.

 Assets Size
 -----------

-As you may have read in our Unsupported Features page, we don't allow graphical assets larger than 4096 pixel in width and/or 4096 pixel in height.
+As you may have read in our `Unsupported Features <https://stupeflix-ae-guidelines.readthedocs.org/en/latest/01-07_unsupported.html>`_ page, we don't allow graphical assets larger than 4096 pixel in width and/or 4096 pixel in height.
 That is also true for your composition sizes.

 This limatation is due to graphic card memory and Open GL drivers to ensure best performances.

-Still, 4096×4096 assets requires a lot of ressources and we recommand you, to keep your project as fast as possible, to limit your assets size to 2048×2048.
+Still, 4096×4096 assets requires a lot of ressources and we encourage you to keep your project as fast as possible, to limit your assets size to 2048×2048.

 Also, the smaller the assets file size, the faster it's processed, thus the faster the video is rendered.
 If you need transparency in your file, use PNG, if not use JPEG.